timescale/docs/mst/grafana-mst.md

    `Service URI` field to open Grafana.
 1. Log in to Grafana with your service credentials.
 1. Navigate to `Configuration` → `Data sources`.
-The data sources page lists Managed Service for TimescaleDB as configured data sources for the Grafana instance.
+The data sources page lists Managed Service for TimescaleDB as a configured data source for the Grafana instance.

 </procedure>